 Subscribers to Amazon Prime have access to thousands of movies for free with their subscriptions.
-If you’re looking for something to watch, here are 10 of the best movies to watch for free with Amazon Prime Video.
+If you’re looking for something to watch, here are the best movies to watch for free with Amazon Prime Video.

 Filmmaker Rian Johnson puts together an all-star cast for the old-fashioned murder mystery Knives Out.
 A wealthy mystery novelist (played by Christopher Plummer) is killed under mysterious circumstances, and everyone in his family (plus his longtime caretaker) is a suspect.